-If your organization is using Looker, great – you’re probably on your way to higher data literacy across teams and a more data-driven culture.
+If your organisation is using Looker, great – you’re probably on your way to higher data literacy across teams and a more data-driven culture.
 But as uptake increases and more users start producing their own content, modifying dashboards, and adding or deleting views and models, you may also have run into two common issues:

 - a dashboard or tile broke and you can’t figure out why

 Part of the beauty of Looker is that the data team does not – and should not – control and review everything.
 But you still need to ensure that your coworkers have quick and reliable access to this data, and that you can anticipate and prevent problems before they happen.
 In this blog we’ll talk about two tools we developed precisely for that purpose.

 With an increasing number of users, it becomes easy to miss when something goes wrong.
 For example, a BI developer might get a request to modify a table or create a new one, but after doing so could forget to commit their modifications.

 This can result in false data in downstream dashboards, or tiles that just stop working.
 Developers tend to hear about these issues post-hoc, when a business user has already complained about missing or misleading data.

 Looker does provide its own solution to this, which is the Content Validator.
 This is pretty handy when you want to check the impact of some specific modifications, but you need to remember to regularly check this tool whilst on the correct branch.
 As content multiplies, this becomes unscalable and unreliable.

 We created a tool that will automatically run the Content Validator and extract any errors on a daily basis and send the results through the messaging platform of your choice on a regular basis.

 First, a Python script connects to the Looker API.
 Then, it checks for any error reported in a dashboard or a look with the content_validation() function.
 Looker renders a JSON, with all the details of the error, such as the folder it’s in, the hyperlinks to the dashboards it affects, and a description of the error.